maoschanz/emoji-selector-for-gnome/README.md

 > It's ugly !

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
-These fonts are on github, use the f\*cking search bar.
+These fonts are on github, use the search bar.

 # Your eventual observations :
 > Can you add a "last used" category ?